polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ### Task 1: Create HANA DATA ADMIN user account

-1. From the SSH session on s03-db-0, change the current directory to the root, and modify the path environment variable to include reference to the HANA binaries
+1. From the SSH session on s03-db-0, change the current directory to the root, and modify the path environment variable to include reference to the HANA binaries.

     -   **cd /**